Furniture Doesn’t Have to Match - The Unruly Home: Volume 5

 What’s one piece of furniture in your home that doesn’t match — but you love it anyway?
 Tell me in the comments 🌿

-👉 Or head to the finale, Volume 6: Look to Your Closet, to see how your personal style can guide your home.
+👉 Circle back to Volume 4: Comfort Over Style if you missed it, or head to Volume 6: Look to Your Closet, to see how your personal style can guide your home.

 Comments